steltenpower/swipaLOD/README.md

-# Train of Thought<br>
-or Data Collective Ideation
+# Train of Thought, or Data Collective Ideation, or Ideation Graph, or ... ?
-or Ideation Graph

 ## Reasoning behind the idea